Jonathan Hinder: Parliamentary career

 In January 2025, Hinder co-founded the parliamentary caucus of the economically left-wing and socially conservative Blue Labour movement with Dan Carden, David Smith and Jonathan Brash.
 Hinder has become a leading figure in the caucus and is responsible for booking the venues of its meetings in Parliament.
 In February, he said the Labour Party had to "reconnect with our working-class base in seats like mine of Pendle and Clitheroe" by pursuing "bold, left-wing economic policies, much lower immigration, a complete rejection of divisive identity politics, and proudly reclaiming our patriotism".
-After Labour's poor showing in the 2025 local elections, Hinder said the party had to abandon liberalism and return to its traditional left-wing, socialist roots with a stricter policy on immigration to reconnect with its main working-class base who had appeared to shift towards Reform UK over high immigration.
+Following Labour's poor showing in the 2025 local elections, Hinder said the party had to abandon liberalism and return to its traditional left-wing, socialist roots with a stricter policy on immigration to reconnect with its main working-class base who had appeared to shift towards Reform UK over high immigration.

 In July 2025, following the Supreme Court decision of For Women Scotland Ltd v The Scottish Ministers, he called for trans women to be excluded from Parkrun, a non-competitive fun run event.
 The following month, he branded former Conservative minister and current Reform UK member Ann Widdecombe as "woke right" after she asked Conservative leader Kemi Badenoch to clarify her party's position on placing transgender inmates in prisons by gender.

+In May 2026, amid the 2026 Labour Party leadership crisis, Hinder - after having only been an MP for 22 months - called upon Keir Starmer to resign as Prime Minister.
+Appearing on BBC Newsnight on 11 May, Hinder described a speech made by Starmer that morning as "tone deaf" and "downright insulting", due to its focus on Brexit following poor performance in the recent local elections.
+When questioned by the Newsnight host, Victoria Derbyshire, as to who should replace Starmer, Hinder refused to answer.

 Political views

+Ideologically, Hinder is a leading member of the Blue Labour parliamentary caucus of economically left-wing and socially conservative Labour MPs.
+He has criticised what he sees as the "hyper-liberal" ideology of the Labour Party and in 2025 said the party faced an "existential threat" because it abandoned its traditional left-wing socialist platform for liberalism and pro-immigration policies, after the party's traditional working-class voting base appeared to shift towards Reform UK over high immigration.